-For over a decade Leigh has coordinated the APRA AMCOS Songwriters Seminars with artists such as: Blue King Brown, Hiatus Kaiyote, Lisa Gerard, Rob Hirst, Kerrianne Cox, Nerida Tyson-Chew, The Stiff Gins, Katie Noonan, Jon Hume, Elana Stone, Neil Murray and Mia Dyson.
-The overall design is that Australian Songwriters are invited to discuss their individual and or collaborative approaches to songwriting.
+Since 2004 Leigh coordinated the APRA AMCOS Songwriters Seminars with artists such as: Bernard Fanning, Hiatus Kaiyote, Lisa Gerard, Rob Hirst, Kerrianne Cox, Nerida Tyson-Chew, Sarah Storer, The Stiff Gins, Katie Noonan, Troy Cassar-Daly, Neil Murray and Mia Dyson.
+Australian Songwriters are invited to discuss and perform and unpack their individual and or collaborative approaches to songwriting to a live audience.

-Other festival performances include the prestigious Monterey Jazz Festival USA as well as Wangaratta Jazz and Blues, Brisbane Jazz Festival, East Coast Blues and Roots, Woodford Folk Festival, Melbourne International Women's Jazz Festival and Mullum Music Festival, Sydney's Newport and Manly Festivals.
-Recently Leigh performed with her quartet at the Brisbane Festival in the famous Spiegeltent, along with two of Australia's most widely recognised jazz exports, Jamie Oehlers and Paul Grabowsky.
+Festival performances include the prestigious Monterey Jazz Festival USA as well as Wangaratta Jazz and Blues, Brisbane Jazz Festival, East Coast Blues and Roots, Woodford Folk Festival, Melbourne International Women's Jazz Festival and Mullum Music Festival, and regular performances at the Brisbane International Jazz Festival and Brisbane Festival in the famous Spiegeltent.

 Other research interests include composing and arranging, live performance, improvisation, vocal pedagogy, recording and gardening.
 In 2022 Leigh was awarded the Australian Women in Music - Humanitarian Award.